Daniel-KM/Omeka-S-module-Contribute/README.md

 > than the previous repository.__

 [Contribute] is a module for [Omeka S] that allows visitors to edit, complete or translate metadata of the resources without access to the admin board.

-Access to the edit page may be controlled by a token, that you can send to your users.
+Access to the contribute and to the edit page may be controlled by a token, that you can send to your users, or to users only (in particular guest users), or to anybody.

 Installation
 ------------

-Install the optional module [`Generic`] (version >= 3.3.27) first.
+The module uses the module [Advanced Resource Template] in order to manage the forms and the properties that the users can edit or fill, so it should be installed first.
+Install the optional module [Generic] (version >= 3.3.28) too if wanted.

+If you want to open contribution only to authenticated users, it is recommended to install the module [Guest] and [Blocks Disposition] (unless you edit theme).

 See general end user documentation for [installing a module].

 * From the zip

-Download the last release [`Contribute.zip`] from the list of releases, and uncompress it in the `modules` directory.
+Download the last release [Contribute.zip] from the list of releases, and uncompress it in the `modules` directory.

 * From the source and for development